-Being that New York is a city that literally millions of people visit, naturally, price of accommodation is high.
-We luckily found The Local NY, which is a fun little hostel that looks also like a trendy art gallery.
-They have a café and coffee shop in the entrance which also conveniently turns into a bar at night.
+Being that New York is a city that literally millions of people visit, naturally, the price of accommodation is high.
+We luckily found The Local NY which is a fun little hostel that looks also like a trendy art gallery.
+They have a café and coffee shop at the entrance which also conveniently turns into a bar at night.

 Other City Break Accommodation Options

 This is New York!
 Finding accommodation on a budget is tough!
 Check out couch surfing or Air BnB (click and get free $39 voucher).